How to Be a Well Informed Healthcare User

 Taking the time to become a well informed healthcare user is a matter of self-protection.

 The benefits of being an active healthcare user include better health, more effective

-health care, and lower health costs.
-It takes time and patience, but the peace of
+healthcare, and lower health costs.
+It takes time and patience, but the peace of mind

-mind is worth it.
-Here are some tips for getting the best value for your health care
+is worth it.
+Here are some tips for getting the best value for your healthcare dollar.

 Learn how to work with your health plan

 The more you know about your health plan, the better you can use it in your favor.

 Get to know your benefits.
 Find out which services are covered.
 Learn the limits, exclusions, or maximums of

 your plan.
 Choose a coverage level that meets, but doesn't go beyond your needs.

 Understand your financial duties.
 Health plans often ask you to pay a part of the benefit costs.
 These come in the